Divorce still feels taboo, but four in ten first marriages in Canada ultimately end in divorce. Get the most effective steps to getting a divorce.

 An official filing also comes with a court fee.
 The amount you pay depends on where you live and file.

 For example, Quebec requires the couple to pay $302 for the initial divorce application as well as $101 for a joint application.
 Ontario requires a down payment of $167 when you apply, but you’ll pay a further $280 during the review.

 Apply for a Fee Waiver

-If you cannot pay the fee, then your province or territory may offer a fee waiver.
+If you cannot pay the fee, then your province or territory may offer a fee waiver in the steps to getting a divorce.
 Talk to your county government about asking the court to waive the fees.